mpstewart1/AC209a-Twitter-Project/Final_Models.md

 ![png](Final_Models_files/Final_Models_26_0.png)

 Our false positive rating for random forest is around 0.1, which is significantly better than our previous models.
-We are getting into the realm of acceptable accuracy with this model, but let's see if we can improve this further.
+We are getting into the realm of acceptable accuracy with this model, but let's see if we can improve this further with a boosted model.

-## Adaboost
+## AdaBoost and XGBoost

+AdaBoost standards for adaptive boosting.
+The algorithm works by using decision tree classification, whereby the misclassified samples are used to adapt the model.
+This is done by successively adding models that are trained on the residuals of the misclassified samples to the original model, known as an additive model.
+Let's see how well AdaBoost performs.

+XGBoost is a similar method to AdaBoost, and standards for extreme gradient boosting.
+This name comes from the optimization technique known as gradient descent that is implemented in the model.
+XGBoost is the most popular machine learning model utilized by Kagglers (a data science competition website) to obtain models with superior predictive capability.

 ```python
 adaboost = AdaBoostClassifier(base_estimator=DecisionTreeClassifier(max_depth=5), n_estimators=800, learning_rate=0.01)
 adaboost.fit(X_train_scaled, Y_train);
 ```

 ```python
 y_pred = adaboost.predict(X_test_scaled)